sagrawal8/C-Projects/Assignment5_Shell/README.md

 - Did you use any external resources?
 (Cite them below)
   - Child Process Error Handling https://stackoverflow.com/questions/40223722/how-to-stop-a-child-process-if-not-completed-after-a-timeout
   - Piping; Used it as boiler plate code https://stackoverflow.com/questions/8082932/connecting-n-commands-with-pipes-in-a-shell
 - (Optional) What was your favorite part of the assignment?
+Implementing the pipe
 - (Optional) How would you improve the assignment?
+N/A

 # Logistics